 - Enable multiple IP address allocation.
 For details, see Multiple IP addresses.

 For user interface details, see Options > General tab.

 Select Tools > Options > Execution tab.
 Under Default Scheduler select a default run mode.
 For user interface details, see Options > Execution tab.

 For details about schedule run modes, see Schedule run modes.

 Define a command to run after scenario results are collated

 Select Tools > Options > Execution tab.
 Under Post Collate Command, enter a command to run after collating scenario results.
 For user interface details, see Options > Execution tab.

 For more details about collating run results, see Collate scenario run results.

-Select Tools > Options > Runtime File Storage tab, and specify where LoadRunner Professional should save and store scenario runtime files collected on remote load generators:
+Select Tools > Options > Runtime File Storage tab, and specify where LoadRunner Professional should store scenario runtime files collected on remote load generators: